Patience, Growth and Consistency.

 Over time, I realized that who you become in private matters far more than how you appear in public.

 Feeling lost used to scare me.
-Now I see it as a sign that I’m growing out of old versions of myself.
+Now I see it as a sign I'm growing out of old versions of myself.

 There's pressure to always know what's next.
 A plan.
 A direction.
 A purpose you can explain in one sentence.
 But some phases of life are meant to be unclear.

-Being lost often means your old goals no longer fit—but your new ones haven’t revealed themselves yet.
-That space feels uncomfortable, but it’s honest.
+Being lost often means your old goals no longer fit — but your new ones haven't revealed themselves yet.
+That space feels uncomfortable, but it's honest.

 I've learned that clarity comes from movement, not certainty.
 You don't find yourself by standing still.